bwlewis/correlation-regularization/README.md

 # Learning things we already know about stocks

-## or, stock return series networks and sample correlation matrix shrinkage
+## or, stock return series networks and sample correlation matrix regularization

 See